-Compact in size yet large of heart, Hospice of the North Coast provides an array of programs and service to the terminally ill, their families and the community.
+Compact in size yet large of heart, Hospice of the North Coast provides an array of programs and services to the terminally ill, their families and the community.

 When you choose Hospice of the North Coast as your hospice provider, you can be assured of having an entire team dedicated to meeting your needs.
 A small staff-to-patient ratio ensures warm, individualized care twenty-four hours a day, seven days a week.

 We take pride in combining sophisticated clinical responses, pain management modalities and integrated therapies with old-fashioned hospice care and caring that supports body, mind and spirit.

 When you have questions, concerns, need help or simply someone to talk to, please ask for us.